adlnet/xAPI-Spec/xAPI.md

 indicating as such.

-When issuing a voiding statement, the object is required to have its "objectType" field set to "Statement", and must specify the target statement's ID using the "id" field.
+When issuing a voiding statement, the object is required to have its "objectType" field set to "StatementRef", and must specify the target statement's ID using the "id" field.
 An example of a voiding statement follows:

 ```